CodingForFunAndProfit/touchx/README.md

 cases to test:

-1. file in current dir does not exist.
-2. file in current dir does exist.
-3. path/file, file does not exist in folder path
-4. path/file, path does not exist

-better:

 1. file does exist (./file, path/file, path/subpath/file) and every path -> exit
 2. else: file or path does not exist
     1. path(s) exists but not the file -> create file (subpath could not exist!)